 If, upon the occurrence of certain events, the holders of the 2026 convertible senior notes exercise the conversion provisions of the 2026 convertible senior notes, the Company may need to remit the principal balance of the 2026 convertible senior notes to them in cash as discussed below.
 In such case, the Company would classify the entire amount of the outstanding 2026 convertible senior notes as a current liability in the respective quarter.
 This evaluation of the classification of amounts outstanding associated with the 2026 convertible senior notes will occur every calendar quarter.
 Upon conversion, a holder will receive, in lieu of common stock, an amount of cash equal to the lesser of (i) the principal amount of the 2026 convertible senior note, or (ii) the conversion value, determined in the manner set forth in the indenture governing the 2026 convertible senior notes, of a number of shares equal to the conversion rate.
-If the conversion value exceeds the principal amount of the 2026 convertible senior note, or a combination of cash and common stock with respect to the conversion value upon conversion.
+If the conversion value exceeds the principal amount of the 2026 convertible senior note on the conversion date, the Company will also deliver, at the Company's election, cash or common stock or a combination of cash and common stock with respect to the conversion value upon conversion.
 If conversion occurs in connection with a change of control, the Company may be required to deliver additional shares of its common stock by increasing the conversion rate with respect to such 2026 convertible senior notes.

 In connection with the sale of the 2026 convertible senior notes, the Company is a party to convertible note hedge transactions with respect to its common stock with Jefferies & Company, Inc., JP Morgan Chase and AIG-FP Structured Finance (Cayman) Limited, or the counterparties.
 Each of the 2026 convertible senior note hedge transactions involves the purchase of call options with exercise prices equal to the conversion price of the 2026 convertible senior notes, and are intended to mitigate dilution to the Company's stockholders upon the potential future conversion of the 2026 convertible senior notes.
 Under the 2026 convertible senior note hedge transactions, the counterparties are required to deliver to the Company the number of shares of the Company's common stock that the Company is obligated to deliver to the holders of the 2026 convertible senior notes with respect to the conversion.
-The 2026 convertible senior note hedge transactions cover approximately the same number of shares of the Company's common stock that the Company is obligated to deliver to the holders of the 2026 convertible senior notes with respect to the conversion.
 The 2026 convertible senior note hedge transactions cover approximately the same number of shares of the Company's common stock underlying the 2026 convertible senior notes, subject to customary anti-dilution adjustments, at a strike price of \$48.48 per share of common stock, which represented a 37.5% premium over the closing price of the Company's shares of common stock on November 7, 2006.
-The 2026 convertible senior notes hedge transactions expire at the close of trading on November 15, 2013, which is the date that the 2026 convertible senior notes properly converted on or prior to that date of which the counterparty has been timely notified.
+The 2026 convertible senior note hedge transactions expire at the close of trading on November 15, 2013, which is the date that the 2026 convertible senior notes are first putable by the 2026 convertible senior noteholders, although the counterparties will have ongoing obligations with respect to the 2026 convertible senior notes properly converted on or prior to that date of which the counterparty has been timely notified.
 In addition, on November 15, 2016 and November 15, 2021, holders of the 2026 convertible senior notes may require the Company to purchase their notes for cash.